Home » Can You Spay or Neuter A Parrot? (Fixing Birds)

 A parrot’s vasectomy can take up to 6 months to be effective, but the outcome will be infertility.
 Castration will be required if a parrot’s health is at imminent risk due to testicular cancer.

-What Is Spaying in Birds?
+Spaying in Parrots

-According to Veterinary Clinics of North America: Exotic Animal Practice, only the left side of a female parrot’s reproductive system is active.
+According to the Veterinary Clinics of North America: Exotic Animal Practice, only the left side of a female parrot’s reproductive system is active.
 The left of the coelomic cavity hosts the ovaries and oviduct.

 Fertile females develop eggs in the ovary, releasing them to the oviduct during ovulation.